bowmanjd/pstalk/slides/slides.md

 When we use a command-line shell, it is easy to think that all the tools we are using are baked into the shell.
 But you can change your shell, and keep using the very same grep, and the very same pager you are used to.

 This is both a benefit and a problem.
 Love the personalization, but when it comes to sharing...
 How to you know which grep your friends have?
+On the other hand, kitchen-sink-included shells like Powershell, Nushell, or xonsh have a future maintenance burden, because they include so many commands.
+You decide.

 -->